App Development Timeline in 2026

 With strategy and design in place, engineering turns the plan into a working product.
 This is usually the longest phase.

-It is also the phase where founders can feel anxious.
-The fix is simple: shorten the feedback loop.
+It is also the phase where founders can feel most anxious.
+The best fix is a short feedback loop.

 We plan development in two-week sprints.
-At the end of each sprint, you review working product, not just updates in a Slack thread.
+At the end of each sprint, you review working product, not just status updates.

-This approach makes it easier to adjust early.
-It also reduces the risk of a long “black box” build where surprises show up at the end.
+This makes it easier to adjust early.
+It also reduces the risk of a black-box build where surprises show up near launch.

 Building from the Inside Out